API

 // ::before, ::after

-for combining nested selectors.
+style.and for combining nested selectors.

 style.and(style.hover, style.focus)